-This capstone course deals with the craft of strategy, i.e., how to analyze a situation from a strategic perspective, how to identify and choose a superior competitive position, how to sustain competitive advantage, and finally how to create the organizational context to make the chosen strategy work.
-As such, the objectives of this course are twofold: 1) to explore conceptual frameworks and models which will assist the student to analyze competitive situations and strategic dilemmas and gain insight into creating and sustaining competitive advantage; 2) to help the student acquire practical experience in dealing with strategic issues.
+This capstone course deals with the craft of strategy, i.e., how to analyze a situation from a strategic perspective, how to identify and choose a superior competitive position, how to sustain competitive position, how to sustain competitive advantage, and finally how to create the organizational context to make the chosen strategy work.
+As such, the objectives of this course are twofold: I) to explore conceptual frameworks and models which will assist the student to analyze competitive situations and strategic dilemmas and gain insight into creating and sustaining competitive advantage; 2) to help the student acquire practical experience in dealing with strategic issues.